UK brought up Oxfam’s FCRA renewal with home ministry during bilateral dialogue: Reports

 Indian officials said they ‘explained’ the law to the British representatives.

-The United Kingdom recently brought up the matter of the home ministry’s refusal to renew Oxfam India’s registration under the Foreign Contribution Regulation Act, or FCRA, The Indian Express reported on Monday.
+The United Kingdom recently brought up the matter of the home ministry’s refusal to renew Oxfam India’s registration under the Foreign Contribution Regulation Act, or FCRA, The Hindu reported on Sunday.

 The matter was raised during the Fourth India-United Kingdom Home Affairs Dialogue held virtually on February 2.